-The CAA requires a re-evaluation of RACT requirements each time the EPA promulgates a NAAQS.
-Under the CAA, these RACT requirements are applicable to all major facilities and sources of NOx and VOC emissions in this Commonwealth.
-This Federally mandated, proposed rulemaking affects the owner and operator of a major NOx emitting facility or a major VOC emitting facility, or both, that was in existence on or before August 3, 2018, that is not regulated elsewhere in Chapter 129.
-The proposal also applies to a modification at an existing source after August 3, 2018, that results in the source or facility being considered a major NOx or major VOC emitting source or facility.
+Under the CAA, RACT requirements are applicable to the owners and operators of all subject major facilities and sources of NO_X and VOC emissions in this Commonwealth.
+This Federally mandated final-form rulemaking affects the owners and operators of major NO_X emitting facilities or major VOC emitting facilities, or both, that commenced operation on or before August 3, 2018, and that are not regulated elsewhere in Chapter 129.
+This final-form rulemaking also applies to the owner and operator of an existing NO_X facility or VOC facility that commenced operation on or before August 3, 2018, when the installation and operation, or a modification or change in operation after August 3, 2018, of a source that commenced operation on or before August 3, 2018, results in the source or facility becoming a major NO_X emitting facility or major VOC emitting facility as defined in § 121.1 of this final-form rulemaking.

-There are at least ten source categories that would be affected by this proposed rulemaking: combustion units; municipal solid waste landfills; municipal waste combustors; process heaters; turbines; stationary internal combustion engines; Portland cement kilns; glass melting furnaces; lime kilns; direct-fired heaters, furnaces or ovens; and other sources that are not regulated elsewhere under Chapter 129.
-The sources included in these ten categories are located at various facility types including fossil fuel-burning and other electric generation; natural gas pipeline transport and distribution; petroleum refining; petroleum and coal products manufacturing; steam and air conditioning supply; fats and oils refining and blending; specialty canning; tobacco products manufacturing; carpet and rug milling; reconstituted wood product manufacturing; paper and paperboard products manufacturing; printing; medicinal and botanical products manufacturing; semiconductor and related device manufacturing; aircraft manufacturing; chemicals manufacturing; Portland cement manufacturing; railroad rolling stock manufacturing; motorcycle manufacturing; wireless telecommunications carriers; colleges and universities; home health care services; hospitals; pharmaceuticals manufacturing; beer brewing; and biotechnology.
+There are at least ten source categories that are affected by this final-form rulemaking: combustion units; municipal solid waste landfills; municipal waste combustors; process heaters; turbines; stationary internal combustion engines; Portland cement kilns; glass melting furnaces; lime kilns; direct-fired heaters, furnaces or ovens; and other sources that are not regulated elsewhere under Chapter 129.
+The sources included in these ten categories are located at various facility types including fossil fuel-burning and other electric generation; natural gas pipeline transport and distribution; petroleum refining; petroleum and coal products manufacturing; steam and air conditioning supply; fats and oils refining and blending; specialty canning; tobacco products manufacturing; carpet and rug milling; reconstituted wood product manufacturing; paper and paperboard products manufacturing; printing; medicinal and botanical products manufacturing; iron and steel milling, manufacturing and forging; ferroalloy manufacturing; nonferrous metal smelting and refining; semiconductor and related device manufacturing; aircraft manufacturing; chemicals manufacturing; Portland cement manufacturing; railroad rolling stock manufacturing; motorcycle manufacturing; wireless telecommunications carriers; colleges and universities; home health care services; hospitals; pharmaceuticals manufacturing; beer brewing; and biotechnology.

-The owners and operators of facilities that would be subject to this proposed rulemaking are subject to the requirements of §§ 129.91-129.95 (RACT I) that were implemented for the 1-hour ozone standard.
+The owners and operators of facilities that will be subject to this final-form rulemaking are subject to the requirements of §§ 129.91-129.95 (RACT I) that were implemented for the 1-hour ozone standard where those RACT emission limitations and requirements are more stringent than the RACT emission limitations and requirements of this final-form rulemaking.
 The RACT I requirements were effective upon publication in the Pennsylvania Bulletin on January 15, 1994 (24 Pa.B.
 467).

-On March 27, 2008, the EPA lowered the 8-hour standard from 0.08 ppm averaged over 8 hours to 0.075 ppm.
-See 73 FR 16436.
-The owners and operators of facilities that would be subject to this proposed rulemaking are also subject to Pennsylvania's RACT regulations at §§ 129.96-129.100 (RACT II).
+The owners and operators of facilities that will be subject to this final-form rulemaking are also subject to the RACT regulations at §§ 129.96-129.100 (RACT II) where those RACT emission limitations and requirements are more stringent than the RACT emission limitations and requirements of this final-form rulemaking.
 The RACT II regulations were promulgated to implement the 1997 and 2008 8-hour ozone standards and were effective upon publication in the Pennsylvania Bulletin on April 23, 2016 (46 Pa.B.
 2036).